 Mascot design by Penji

-Using a mascot can be an effective way to enhance your brand identity and create a memorable connection with your audience.
+A mascot can be an effective way to enhance your brand identity and create a memorable connection with your audience.
 Mascots can range from personified animals and inanimate objects to amplified human caricatures.
-It can be used across various marketing channels to increase brand recognition and engagement.
-Below are some tips and insights to help you create an effective mascot design.

 Understand the competition